valerieniloinsigh31/footnote-app/README.md

 Tells system resources are permitted to be loaded

+#Credit and Thanks

-# References
+## References

-The images on the medley page were all pruned from pexels.com

-https://pixabay.com/photos/pocket-watch-time-sand-clock-3156771/
-A number of free open sources used for photos that appear as featured images on idea cards on the summary page.
+The images on the medley page were all pruned from pexels.com Other images were pruned from pixabay: https://pixabay.com/photos/pocket-watch-time-sand-clock-3156771/ A number of free open sources used for photos that appear as featured images on idea cards on the summary page.
  They are uploaded to admin interface when original idea is posted.
 If no image provided then there is code that defaults to a different image via url in code.
 Whitenoise also installed to overcome any syncing issues between Cloudinary and Heroku.

-All Code Institute tutorials-particularly the blog walkthrough

-Stack comments and contributions, as well as various sample repositaries provided on slack.

-Footprint image in background from the following source: https://codepen.io/bogers/pen/MWJjwJa?editors=1111
+Footprint image in background from the following source: https://codepen.io/bogers/pen/MWJjwJa?editors=1111 All Code Institute tutorials-particularly the blog walkthrough and ‘to-do’ walkthrough.
+Also an additional webinar was provided for PP4 which further detailed requirements and provided an updated blog walkthrough repository with additional features.
+When implementing the additional CRUD functionality for resubmission, I found the following tutorial and code that the Code Institute made available with regard to the Blog walkthrough very useful: https://www.youtube.com/watch?v=YH--VobIA8c
+Agile methodology webinar provided by Code Institute:

 ## Credits

-Stack community
+-Stack community
-Particulary the peer code review page
+I derived a huge amount of inspiration from Slack.
+Particularly the PP4 page, the peer code review page and the MSLETB page.
+Feedback/encouragement was provided via comments/review of various projects on peer code review page/searching for keywords with regard to my query and looking over old threads.
-Drew inspiration from the following projects:
+Drew inspiration from the following projects on the Peer Code Review page, in particular:
 Blade 5 Repositary Roman: Romanc
 Coffee Now repositary via peer code review: Kieran 123 Fitness Booking

-Django documentation and W3 school
+-Django documentation and W3 school

-Tutor Support
+-Tutor Support
-Ensured to availa of the ninety minutes of weekly tutor support available to me when I had various queries/coding issues.
+Ensured to avail of the ninety minutes of weekly tutor support available to me when I had various queries/coding issues.
+I was always pointed in the right direction.
-Mentor-Mitko
+-Mentor
+Mitko Backvarov
-Had my three meetings for submissions and greatly assisted me with two additional meetings for resubmission, targetting the areas highlighted in the assessor feedback (CRUD functionality, agile methodology and testing)
+Had my three meetings for submissions and greatly assisted me with two additional meetings for resubmission, targeting the areas highlighted in the assessor feedback (CRUD functionality, agile methodology and testing)

-When implementing the additional CRUD functionality for resubmission, I found the following tutorial and code that the Code Institute made available with regard to the Blog walkthrough very useful: https://www.youtube.com/watch?v=YH--VobIA8c
-Hvaing considered the updated features included with this tutorial, I included the additional option of the logged in user being able to edit and delete the footnote that they leave (in faded format) prior to being approved by the admin.
+Having considered the updated features included with this tutorial, I included the additional option of the logged in user being able to edit and delete the footnote that they leave (in faded format) prior to being approved by the admin.